Certificate in Population Health

 Certificate and graduation requirements

-Students must complete the five courses (15 credit hours) listed above, with a minimum grade of B in each course.
-All five courses must be completed within five (5) years of enrollment.
+Students must complete the five courses (15 credit hours) listed above, with a minimum 3.0 (B) average in all courses.
 In the semester of graduation, the student must submit the Intent to Graduate form to the University of Memphis Graduate School and a Graduate Certificate Candidacy form to the School's Director of Graduate Studies by the deadline specified by the University of Memphis Graduate School.